Dorothy Freed: Career

 From the start of her tenure as a librarian in 1959 to her retirement in 1986, Freed worked tirelessly as a music librarian, as well as an advocate for other New Zealand composers.
 As part of her work, she helped to found SOUNZ, the Centre For New Zealand Music, which is an online library that contains a large selection of scores, CDs, books, and resources.
 This library also contains biographical information about composers, helping to create a comprehensive database for the preservation of New Zealand music.

 In addition, she founded the New Zealand division of the International Association of Music Librarians in 1982, and then served as its president.
 The association holds annual board conferences, launches collaborative projects between library branches, and publishes journals, which all help to strengthen the library community in New Zealand.

 Awards and recognition

 In 1958, Freed won the New Zealand Broadcasting Service/Australasian Performing Right Association (APRA) Award for a New Zealand song.
 She also won the Phillip Neill Memorial Prize in composition, an award seeking to acknowledge the compositional accomplishments of students in New Zealand.
-In 1980, she was again recognized by APRA for outstanding services to music.
+In 1980, she was again recognised by APRA for outstanding services to music.
 She was awarded a Lilburn Trust Grant for services to music librarianship and music in New Zealand in 1991.

 In the 1998 Queen's Birthday Honours, Freed was appointed a Member of the New Zealand Order of Merit, for services to music.